Greg’s blog

 Model Sizes

-Before context length enters the picture, the first constraint is simply the model size.
+Before context length enters the picture, the first constraint is model size.
 The quantized weights need to fit in VRAM with enough room left for the KV cache and compute buffers.
 On a 24 GB GPU, this already narrows the field.

 Model Type Quantization Size (MiB)